RPG3D/FileDownload-UE4/README.md

 1.breakpoint resume.(save task progress to json on stop, read from json on resume)

-2.block based download.(use http REANGE feature download large file, up to 4GB, you can change int32 to int64 for 4GB+ file)
+2.block based download.(use http RANGE feature download large file, up to 4GB, you can change int32 to int64 for 4GB+ file)

 3.async IO write, no IO block on game thread